sevagh/freemusicdemixer.com/docs/about.md

 The inference code is written in C++, using Eigen3 for numerical operations.
 Emscripten is used to compile it to WebAssembly.
 The model weights are quantized and compressed from 424 MB down to 45 MB.
 [View source code on GitHub](https://github.com/sevagh/free-music-demixer).

+Be sure to check the [Blog](/blog) for technical articles and deep dives.

 ## Customizations to UMX

 The architecture of UMX has been modified to make it more suitable for use in a web application.
 These include: